vitelabs/vite-wiki/docs/api/rpc/ledger.md

 :::

 ## ledger_getFittestSnapshotHash
-return the fittest snapshotHash when create tx
+Return the hash of snapshot block which is most suitable for being referenced by a new transaction

 - **Parameters**:
-   * `address` : `Address`  account address, `optional` fill it then the fittest snapshotblock will be selected at or greater than the height of the snapshotblock which the latest transaction in the account chain referrring to.
+   * `address` : `Address` `Optional` account address.
+Once specified, the hash of snapshot block referenced by last transaction of the account or afterwards will be returned.
-   * `sendblockHash` : `Hash` sendblock hash corresponding to, sendtx is not required, `optional` fill it then the fittest snapshotblock will be selected at or greater than the height of the snapshotblock which the sendblock transaction referrring to.
+   * `sendblockHash` : `Hash` `Optional` hash of the corresponding request block if a new response transaction is to be created.
+Once specified, the hash of snapshot block referenced by the request transaction or afterwards will be returned.

-   If neither of the above is used, the fittest snapshotblock will be at the height of the previous 10 blocks before the latest snapshot block.
+   If neither is specified, the hash of the snapshot block which is 10 blocks prior to current will be returned.

-- **Returns**: `Hash` the snapshotHash with the fittest height
+- **Returns**: `Hash` The hash of snapshot block

 - **Example**: